Johnny Jackson, Jr., Gospel Is Alive Celebration

 To celebrate the rich tradition of gospel music in New Orleans the birthplace of Mahalia Jackson, Jazz Fest each year presents an outstanding program of gospel choirs for audiences of senior citizens.

-The Gospel Is Alive concert is an outreach program for senior citizens in the New Orleans area.
-The concert is also open to the public, free of charge, depending on seating availability.
+The Gospel Is Alive! concert is an outreach program for senior citizens in the New Orleans area.
+The concert is also open to the public.
+School groups are welcome; for more information call (504) 558-6100.

 Also performing will be Joanna Hale-McGill and the Council on Aging Community Choir.